AtlasCUMC/Polygenic-risk-score-CALculation-PrsCAL--pipeline/README.md

 2. PrsCAL can be also used for PRS summary statistics such odds ratios per statdation divitions, p-values, area under curve, percentile, such as Top 20% vs 80% percent etc.....

+# Step 1.
+PrsCAL calculation

+This Step can be do only one time 1.